momentohq/public-dev-docs/docs/mediastore/enhancements/live-reactions.md

 ## Concepts learned

-In this tutorial, you learned how to do a bunch of things in a short amount of time and even shorter amount of code!
+In this tutorial, you learned how to do a bunch of things in a short amount of time and an even shorter amount of code!
 Here's what you now know how to do:

 * Use the Momento AuthClient to create a token vending machine
 * Use Momento Topics to send messages *directly between browsers* with no server-side code